GT23D-Bench: A Comprehensive General Text-to-3D Generation Benchmark: The Proposed GT23D-Bench

+{\textbf{Text to Point Cloud Consistency (TP).}} To evaluate semantic alignment from a global 3D perspective, we leverage the 3D representations produced by GT23D.
+However, unlike per-scene text-to-3D methods, GT23D is optimized for multi-view image synthesis, which often results in coarse and noisy 3D structures.
+Directly employing such representations for semantic evaluation may therefore introduce substantial noise.

-A global evaluation from the 3D shape offers a more comprehensive assessment compared to evaluating features from rendered images alone.
-Given the diverse 3D outputs of different methods, we standardize them by converting their outputs to point clouds.
-Utilizing open domain text-point-cloud model Uni3D \cite{uni3d}, we extract visual features from the point cloud $P$ and compute their similarity to textual features from prompt $\mathcal{T}$, which is expressed as:
+To mitigate this issue and ensure a more stable assessment, we extract 3D visual features instead of relying on raw geometry.
+Specifically, we convert all 3D outputs into a unified point cloud representation $P$.
+We then employ the open-domain text–point-cloud model Uni3D~\cite{uni3d} to extract visual features from the point cloud $P$, and compute their similarity to textual features derived from the prompt $\mathcal{T}$, formulated as: